Planned NZNO nurses' strikes: 2 and 4 September 2025

 The national Health and Disability Advocacy network provides a free service and can assist you to resolve your complaint about a health or disability service.

-How was the care you or your whānau received at our healthcare providers in the Waikato?
+How was the care you or your whānau received at our healthcare providers in Waikato?
 We welcome feedback, compliments or complaints to help us get things right.